 Find out all you need to know about how to cook jackfruit and why you should be eating it.
 We've also got some vegan-friendly jackfruit recipes to try too.

 Jackfruit has grown in popularity over recent years due to plant-based diets becoming more and more common.
-As many of us are making a conscious effort to lower our intake of meat and opt for vegetarian or vegan food instead, ingredients like jackfruit are stepping in as a great alternative.
+As many of us are making a conscious effort to lower our intake of meat and opt for vegetarian or foods for vegans instead, ingredients like jackfruit are stepping in as a great alternative.

 When cooked, jackfruit curiously has a likening to pulled pork.
 If you haven’t had the opportunity to see jackfruit in the flesh, they’re quite extraordinary.
 The fruit is huge, with hundreds of spikes all over the skin.